Discovery and Designation

 After Monitor sank beneath the waves on New Year’s Eve 1862, the ship and 16 of its sailors were lost to history.
 But in 1973, an effort began to find the historic vessel.

-During August 17-31, 1973, a scientific team on board the Duke University Marine Laboratory research vessel Eastward conducted an oceanographic cruise off North Carolina with two objectives: first, a geological study of the Continental Shelf off Cape Hatteras and second, a search for Monitor.
+From August 17 through 31, 1973, a scientific team on board the Duke University Marine Laboratory research vessel Eastward conducted an oceanographic expedition off North Carolina with two objectives: first, a geological study of the continental shelf off Cape Hatteras, and second, a search for Monitor.

-Initially, 21 targets were located, and finally on August 27, a target that was thought to be Monitor was discovered.
-After laboriously imaging the site, the scientists observed what they believed to be Monitor's uniquely shaped hull lying approximately 16 miles south-southeast of the Cape Hatteras Lighthouse in about 220 feet of water.
-On March 7, 1974, after months of reviewing the video and photos, it was finally announced that USS Monitor's wreck site had been found.
+On August 27, researchers discovered a target they believed could be Monitor.
+After painstakingly imaging the site, the scientists observed what they believed to be Monitor's uniquely-shaped hull lying approximately 16 miles south-southeast of the Cape Hatteras Lighthouse in about 230 feet of water.
+On March 7, 1974, after months of reviewing the video and photos, it was finally announced that the USS Monitor's wreck site had been found.